Pitasi/univrs/articles/rust-server-components.md

 I didn't want to go too deep into implementation details.
 I wanted to focus on my idea, my proof of concept.

-My personal website is now build this way and its source code live at: https://github.com/Pitasi/univrs.
+My personal website is now built this way and its source code is available at: https://github.com/Pitasi/univrs.

 I'm not releasing this as a "library" or "framework".
-If enough people are interested, we can build boilerplates repositories as a starting point.
+If enough people are interested, we can build boilerplates repositories or components as a starting point.
 It's important to me that anything I used can be swapped easily.

 The nicest thing about this approach, was the freedom to write any kind of logic I wanted.
 To end with an example, here's how I'm